8 Best Mini Bike Pumps to Inflate Tires After a Puncture [2023]

 Portable Bike Pump vs. CO2 Inflator

-If you are at least a little familiar with cycling accessories, you probably know that portable bike pumps have a strong competitor – CO2 inflators.
+If you are at least familiar with cycling accessories, you probably know that portable bike pumps have a strong competitor – CO2 inflators.

 Which of the options is better for you?
 The table below gives you an overview of the advantages of mini bike pumps and CO2 inflators.